ztzeng/data-science-interview-questions-and-answers/README.md

        V: Vectorized Images = Facial features  * Importance of features in each image

    NMF is a non-exact factorization that factors into one skinny positive matrix and one short positive matrix.
 NMF is NP-hard and non-unique.
 There are a number of variations on it, created by adding different constraints.

+## Feature importance

+   Training a model that accurately predicts outcomes is great, but most of the time you don't just need predictions, you want to be able to interpret your model.
+For example, if you build a model of house prices, knowing which features are most predictive of price tells us which features people are willing to pay for.
+Feature importance is the most useful interpretation tool, and data scientists regularly examine model parameters (such as the coefficients of linear models), to identify important features.

+   1. Random Forest

+   * Default: Mean decrease in impurity (or gini importance) mechanism.
+The mean decrease in impurity importance of a feature is computed by measuring how effective the feature is at reducing uncertainty (classifiers) or variance (regressors) when creating decision trees within RFs.

+   * Problem: It tends to inflate the importance of continuous or high-cardinality categorical variables.

+   2. XGB

+   * Default: The amount that this attribute is used to split data to improves the performance measure, weighted by the number of observations the node is responsible for.
+The performance measure may be the purity (Gini index) used to select the split points or another more specific error function.

+   * Other choice: The Gain implies the relative contribution of the corresponding feature to the model calculated by taking each feature’s contribution for each tree in the model.
+The Coverage metric means the relative number of observations related to this feature.
+For example, if you have 100 observations, 4 features and 3 trees, and suppose feature1 is used to decide the leaf node for 10, 5, and 2 observations in tree1, tree2 and tree3 respectively; then the metric will count cover for this feature as 10+5+2 = 17 observations.
+This will be calculated for all the 4 features and the cover will be 17 expressed as a percentage for all features’ cover metrics.

+   3. Proposed metric

+   Permutation importance.

+   Record a baseline accuracy (classifier) or R2 score (regressor) by passing a validation set or the out-of-bag (OOB) samples through the Algorithm --> Permute the column values of a single predictor feature and then pass all test samples back through the Algorithm and recompute the accuracy or R2 --> The importance of that feature is the difference between the baseline and the drop in overall accuracy or R2 caused by permuting the column.

+       def permutation_importances(rf, X_train, y_train, metric):
+        baseline = metric(rf, X_train, y_train)
+        imp = []
+        for col in X_train.columns:
+            save = X_train[col].copy()
+            X_train[col] = np.random.permutation(X_train[col])
+            m = metric(rf, X_train, y_train)
+            X_train[col] = save
+            imp.append(baseline - m)
+        return np.array(imp)